YichaoOU/HemTools/docs/content/NGS_pipelines/motif_footprint_bw.rst

 Summary
 ^^^^^^^

 This pipeline is designed as the next step after ATAC-seq footprint pipeline.
+Given motif pwm file, we first perform motif scanning on the given peak file, we then extract Tn5 cutting frequency from the bw file.
+A valid motif footprint should be a U-shape (i.e., mean frequency inside the motif is smaller than the flanking regions).

 Input
 ^^^^^